-Where to stay in Tahiti and her Islands
+Where to stay in The Islands of Tahiti

-There is a youth hostel in Papeete.
-It is possible to rent a room in a family home through Tahiti Tourisme for a more genuine experience.
-There are two campsites on Tahiti; camping is also possible in the grounds of some pensions.
+For cheaper options, you can stay in a youth hostel in Papeete.
+It’s also possible to rent a room in a family home through Tahiti Tourisme for a more genuine experience.
+There are two campsites on Tahiti, and camping is also possible in the grounds of some pensions.